JNovoaR/PMIDigest/README.md

 Each node represents a paper and each arrow a citation, going from the citing paper to the cited paper.
 Nodes are colored by the number of internal citations received, from **dark blue** (less) to **yellow** (more).
 Papers that don't participate in any internal citation (either citing or getting cited) are not included in the network.

 Use the mouse wheel to zoom in or out the network.
 Drag the mouse in the background (outside any node) to pan/move the representation.
 It is possible to move the nodes to different places dragging them with the mouse.
+To select a bunch of nodes (e.g. to move them together) draw a box around them dragging the mouse with SHIFT pressed.

 You can **left-click** on any node to show the details of the corresponding paper on the Details section (see above).
 Selected nodes, whose details are shown in the Details Box, are circled in **pink** .
 You can **right-click** on any node to highlight its connections: **blue** for incoming citations and **red** for outgoing citations.
 Left-click in any part of the network to undo the highlighting.

+It is possible to change the layout of the network (placement of nodes) with the “[+]” menu.
+Some layouts could slow down the interface when the network is really big.

 ## 3.- Operations with articles